openETCS/modeling/tools/ReadMe.md

 Presetting
 ============

-Fist, download [Cygwin](https://cygwin.com/install.html) and install the package of the perl interpret, so that you can use it in the Cygwin shall.
+Fist, download [Cygwin](https://cygwin.com/install.html) and install the package of the perl interpreter, so that you can use it in the Cygwin shall.
 Now download perl [here](http://strawberryperl.com/) for the windows command line.
-Follow the installation wizard to install the interpret.
+Follow the installation wizard to install the interpreter.

 Before python can be installed the corresponding compiler needs to be setup.
 Download the compiler on this [side](http://aka.ms/vcpython27).
 Run the installation wizard and follow the instructions.

 Second, download the latest [python](https://www.python.org/downloads/windows/) release and follow the installation wizard.
-Next create a new system variable, e.g. `PYTHON`, and add to her the path of the python interpret (e.g. `C:\Python27\`).
+Next create a new system variable, e.g. `PYTHON`, and add there the path of the python interpreter (e.g. `C:\Python27\`).
 Afterwards add this new variable to the system variable `PATH`.
 As next step some packages are needed to be installed:
 Download the [numpy](http://sourceforge.net/projects/numpy/?source=typ_redirect) package, extract the zip file and then open a terminal and navigate to the extracted folder (e.g. `cd C:\Users\USERNAME\Downloads\numpy-1.10.1\numpy-1.10.1`).
 Run the following command in the terminal